Shiphero/ec2-github-runner/README.md

   This minimizes the chance of the `InsufficientInstanceCapacity` error, by balancing and trying subnetworks in different subzones

-- [Reduce the waiting and polling intervals](https://github.com/Shiphero/ec2-github-runner/blob/97e4566a338e61490ce0a5b944e62801041faccb/src/gh.js#L63) for the runners registering.
+- <strike>[Reduce the waiting and polling intervals](https://github.com/Shiphero/ec2-github-runner/blob/97e4566a338e61490ce0a5b944e62801041faccb/src/gh.js#L63) for the runners registering.

-  This allows to save around 45' on the "start" step.
+  This allows to save around 45' on the "start" step. </strike>

+  Reverted in 5659035ee505 because we was hitting Github rate limits for personal tokens.

+- [Increases the page size when listing runners](https://github.com/Shiphero/ec2-github-runner/pull/2/commits/e3aae63b6a8bd136b0fd9460468dc85097a8d273) to reduce the number or requests to Github API.